PiyushChanda/GCP_Notes/README.md

 Case Study -
 Hosting a website - No SSL, No CDN, No HTTPS, no deployment help, nothing just a static html file Then we use Google Cloud Storage.
 Cloud storage is static immutable storage option.
 It is cost effective.
 You can create Html/Css files and Upload the files to cloud bucket though Web console or a cloud shell.
 We can store the code in github and run a update script using webhook.
 We can also use CI/CD tool like jenkins and upload it to cloud storage.
 Jenkins has a cloud storage plugin for post-built step.
 We create cloud buckets to store static or user uploaded media content.

-Hosting a website -
-Hosting a website -
-Hosting a website -
-Hosting a website -
-Hosting a website -
+It also provides a domain name, which can be modifed by the user

+Hosting a website - SSL, CDN, HTTPS Serving, Still Quite static, but rich Firebase Hosting + Google Cloud Storage - Provides SSL so that HTTPS Serving is possible, ~~CDN~~ Edges over the World, and ~~Atomic Deployment~~ and ~~One click rollback~~.
+Basically a Google Storage ++